mikesips/explainable_ai_2025/README.md

 ---
 ## 🧪 2025-11-24: Hands-On with VISA sytem

-We use th VISA system for getting hands-on to Explainable AI [hand-on for workshop](./HANDS_ON/hands-on.md).
+We use the VISA system for getting hands-on to Explainable AI methods [hands-on for workshop](./HANDS_ON/hands-on.md).
 ---

 ## 📄 License